 On This Day January 25

 1949 – The first Emmy Awards ceremony, honoring excellence in television, is held at the Hollywood Athletic Club in Los Angeles.
-Admission costs just $5.
+Ventriloquist Shirley Dinsdale becomes the first recipient of an Emmy for her show, “Judy Splinters.”
 Television was still a new medium at the time, with only about 50,000 American households owning a TV set.

 1959 – American Airlines ushers in the Jet Age with the first scheduled transcontinental flight of a Boeing 707 from Los Angeles (LAX) to New York (Idlewild Airport, later known as Kennedy Airport/JFK).

 1961 – Beginning a tradition that continues today, John F. Kennedy holds the first live televised presidential news conference, just five days after his inauguration as 35th U.S. president.
 An estimated 65 million viewers tune in.